Funmula-Corp/biggo-api-python-client/Sphinx-docs/_build/markdown/biggo_api.clients.md

 #### request(method, path, headers={}, \*\*kwargs)
-Send request to /api/v1/{path} using given method with headers and other keyword arguments.
+Send request to /api/v1/{path} using given method, headers and other keyword arguments.

 * **Parameters**